 Well, we can say talent is geographically dispersed but there are areas that tend to produce better players than others.
 In my view, this should be a subject of research and used to inform investment decisions in sport.
 Kenya has done that with athletics and the results are there for all to see.
 Apparently, the same has also been observed in Fiji where the rugby talent comes from a particular region.

-When developing players, outliers like Kahata, perhaps would do well to move to the western region where we can have a higher concentration of centers of excellence.
+When developing players, outliers like Kahata, perhaps would do well to move to the western region where we can have a higher concentration of centres of excellence.

 Ethnicity has also affected team dynamics in African football.
 One Philippe Troussier famously known as the white sorcerer for his knowledge of African football said it was the reason African teams tend to employ foreign coaches.
 It is difficult for local coaches to be objective in their selections due to tribal affiliations.
 This definitely leads to teams not putting their best talents on show at any given time.
 It will be interesting to see how Mt.
 Kenya United lines up for the new season.
 Will they give preference to players from the region or will talent overcome ethnicity?

 Africa is the most ethnically diverse continent in the world and Kenya is just a case in point.
-Ethnicity as we have seen can be used as a positive influence; celebrating diversity, or negatively as tool to highlight differences and propagate disunity and negative competition.
+Ethnicity, as we have seen, can be used as a positive influence; celebrating diversity, or negatively as a tool to highlight differences and propagate disunity and negative competition.
 Football is highly influenced by ethnicity in many African countries and it is important we understand exactly how this happens with a view of promoting positive competition, allocating resources efficiently and fostering diversity.